 ![]() |

-7) The "No Deals, Mr. Bond" variation from the Three Images Series differs in the text at the top of the covers.
-Also the cover on the right, published by Charter, has a facsimile of Ian Fleming's signature which is absent from the cover on the left, published by Berkley.
+7) The John Gardner "No Deals, Mr. Bond" and "Nobody Lives Forever" variations below from the Three Images Series differ in the text at the top of the covers.
+Also the covers on the right, published by Charter, have a facsimile of Ian Fleming's signature which is absent from the covers on the left, published by Berkley.

 ![]() |